anthonysecurity/redteam_toolkit/README.md

 # redteam_toolkit
-Collection of tools that aid in red team operations
+A collection of tools that aid in red team operations